flowpoint/gym_screen_task/readme.md

 [ ] move the viewport with the mouse

-[ ] daraf select multiple objects with mouse
+[ ] drag select multiple objects with mouse

 [ ] avoid object with cursor/mouse